MariamIssah/mlp_summative/README.md

 ### Railway Deployment Notes

-- Railway automatically injects a `PORT` environment variable; the Dockerfile now accepts it via `uvicorn api.app:app --port ${PORT:-8000}`, so no extra command overrides are required.
+- Railway automatically injects a `PORT` environment variable; the Dockerfile uses a start script that properly handles this.
 - Add `DATA_VARIANT=mini` (or `auto`) in Project Settings → Variables so that retraining uses the bundled minimal dataset.
 - Confirm the Git repository includes `data/train_min/**` and `data/validation_min/**` before triggering a deploy; otherwise `/retrain` will fail with missing directory errors.
+- **Model File (Git LFS)**: The model file (`models/best_model.h5`) is tracked by Git LFS.
+If Railway's build shows "file signature not found" errors, the model file may be a Git LFS pointer.
+Ensure Git LFS files are pulled locally before pushing, or the model will need to be loaded separately.
+The API will start successfully even if the model fails to load initially.
-- Railway health checks issue `HEAD /` requests, so keep the service running until the green checkmark appears, then open `https://<railway-app>.up.railway.app/docs` to test predict/retrain.
+- Railway health checks issue `HEAD /` and `GET /` requests.
+The service will start and remain running even if the model is still loading in the background.
+- Test your deployment at `https://<railway-app>.up.railway.app/docs` once the service is running.

 ### API Endpoints